CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

 ### MapReduce

 MapReduce is a processing technique and a program model for distributed computing based on java.
 The MapReduce algorithm contains two important tasks, namely Map and Reduce.
 The Map takes a set of data and converts it into another set of data, where individual elements are broken down into tuples (key/value pairs).
 Secondly, reduce task, which takes the output from a map as an input and combines those data tuples into a smaller set of tuples.
-As the sequence of the name MapReduce implies, the reduce task is always performed after the map job.
+As the sequence of the name MapReduce implies, the reduce task is always performed after the map task.

-### Module 3 : Running Hadoop Application on Eclipse

 ### Task 1 : Running Hadoop Application

 In this task, you will get to know how to run Hadoop Application through Eclipse.

-1. On the environment provided, Launch **Eclipse**.
-If it asks to select workspace then select the default location and click on **Launch**.
+1. On the environment provided, double-click on **Eclipse**.
+If a dialogue box appears to select workspace then select the default location and click on **Launch**.

 1. Once it is launched, on the top left select **File**, select **New**, and then choose **Java Project**.